-In 2020 and 2019, the Corporation retained Global Governance Advisors Inc. ("GGA"), an independent advisory firm that provides counsel to boards and directors on matters relating to executive compensation and governance, to assist the Compensation Committee in refining the Corporation's compensation practices for directors, officers and employees, and to refine the Corporation's peer group.
+In 2022, the Corporation had retained Global Governance Advisors Inc. ("GGA"), an independent advisory firm that provides counsel to boards and directors on matters relating to executive compensation and governance, to assist the Compensation Committee in refining the Corporation's executive compensation practices including the review and refinement of the Corporation's peer group for executive compensation benchmarking.
 The Compensation Committee established GGA's mandate and approved the fee associated with its execution.
-The Compensation Committee retained GGA to provide competitive market data for the CFO position.
+The Compensation Committee retained GGA again in 2023 to review and recommend updates to the market peer group and to review certain disclosures in the Management Information Circular for that year.

-Fee Paid 2021 2020
+Fee Paid 2024 2023

 (\$) (\$)

-Executive Compensation - related fees \$2,900 \$30,742
+Executive Compensation - related fees Nil \$5,699

 All other fees Nil Nil

-Total \$2,900 \$30,742
+Total Nil \$5,699